Why Job Hopping Stops Working After 35

 - Treating outlier salaries as planning baselines.

-- Using title changes as a substitute for capability changes.
+- Using title changes as a substitute for genuine capability growth.

-- Delaying market benchmarking until after compensation stagnates.
+- Delaying market benchmarking until after compensation has already stagnated.

 Real Scenario Snapshot